 Was it for me the Saviour died?

 And remembering Job: Though He slay me, yet shall I trust in Him.
-The story of Job is very relevant to our own lives today as Satan will attack each and every one of us and sometimes he is ruthlessly relentless - as I well know but as long as you learn to recognise his attacks quickly and stamp on them before they get a hold, you have a chance of winning.
+The story of Job is very relevant to our own lives today as Satan will attack each and every one of us and at times he is ruthlessly relentless - as I well know but as long as you learn to recognise his attacks quickly and stamp on them before they get a hold, you have a chance of winning.
 You will never see his attacks coming before they arrive because he is a master deceiver - think of how a rabbit is caught in a snare but you must train yourself to try to recognise these attacks as quickly as you can and don't let them grow.
 The longer you let them grow the harder it is to escape.
 Even fools should know when they are doing or saying or thinking wrong things.
 So don't be fooled, Satan is more powerful than you or I but we have One who is much more powerful on our side.
 And NEVER give in - there is too much at stake.

 Romans 8: 24, 25 says: For we are saved by hope: but hope that is seen is not hope: for what a man sees, why does he yet hope for?
 But if we hope for what we see not, then do we wait with patience for it.
 This is faith.